 - $250 million in Class 3 company assessments

 - Additional funding in the form of reinsurance such that total funding is at least equal to a 100-year hurricane season.

-Class 1, 2, and 3 public securities are repaid from TWIA premiums and surcharges on TWIA policyholders.
-If necessary for issuance, Class 2 and 3 securities may also be repaid from surcharges on coastal policies
+All Classes of public securities are backed solely by TWIA revenues and are not obligations of the State of Texas.
+Class 1, 2, and 3 public securities are repaid by TWIA premiums and surcharges on TWIA policies.
+Class 2 and 3 public securities, after a finding by the Commissioner of Insurance, may also be repaid by surcharges on coastal property and auto policies.